Things to do in Porto

 Museu Nacional de Soares dos Reis

 The National Museum Soares dos Reis, located in the ancient Carrancas Palace in Porto, is one of the most renowned Portuguese museums.
 This extensive art museum opened in 1840 and is today dedicated to Antonio Soares dos Reis, the famous Portuense sculptor.
-The gallery also houses a foreign art collection which includes works by the Dutch, Flemish, Italian and French masters.
-There is a large collection of 19th century Portuguese works, including those from the Porto school, and exhibits of ceramics, glassware, gold and silverwork, and furniture.
+The gallery also houses a foreign art collection that includes works by the Dutch, Flemish, Italian and French masters.
+There's a large collection of 19th century Portuguese works, including those from the Porto school, and exhibits of ceramics, glassware, gold and silverwork, and furniture.

-Website mnsr.imc-ip.pt
+Website mnsr.museusemonumentospt.pt

 Igreja de São Francisco